-This document describes the SIP Client app which enables an IP camera to transmit and receive audio to and from an external SIP client device like Cisco Unified Communications Manage.
-The IP camera plays audio that it receives on external speakers that are connected to it.
-The IP camera transmits audio through its internal or external microphone.
+This document describes the SIP Video app which enables an IP camera to transmit and receive Video to and from an external SIP client device like Cisco Unified Communications Manage.

 Cisco Recommends that you have knowledge of these topics:

 VSM 7.6 and later, camera app SIPVideo_SX_V4.4.cpk, Camera Models 6620, 6630, 3620, 3630, 6500PD, 7530PD, CUCM & IP Phone.